terzeron/CartoonSplit/README.md

 The '-m' option specifies the marginal size which can be ignored.
 The '-r' option is obsoleted for the PIL library functionality.

+ > $ merge.py newimagefile subimagefile1 subimagefile2 ...

+You can merge some image files to a new big file.